wraythezw/api-guidelines/graph/articles/coreTypes.md

 Do one of the following:

-#### Add a navigation property on the existing type to the new type, containing the new type.
+#### Option 1: Add a navigation property on the existing type to the new type, containing the new type.

 Define the new entity type:
 ```xml